Best Night Lights for Kids

 Weaknesses: Too bright for some kids.

-Final Word on the Kinderglo Portable Night Light: It’s hard to say whether the rechargeable batteries are a plus or a minus because you don’t have to deal with batteries but rechargeable batteries only last so long.
+Final Word on the Kinderglo Portable Night Light (The quarter moon is currently out of stock.
+Here are similar ones.): It’s hard to say whether the rechargeable batteries are a plus or a minus because you don’t have to deal with batteries but rechargeable batteries only last so long.
 But I really like the design of the moon and its features, especially for a baby’s room.

 Hippo Belly Glo Rechargeable Nightlight